 What is a Persistent Linux Live USB?

-A Persistent Linux Live USB refers to a portable Linux operating system that you can run directly from a USB flash drive while retaining changes, installed applications, and user data across multiple reboots.
+A persistent Linux Live USB refers to a portable Linux operating system that you can run directly from a USB flash drive while retaining changes, installed applications, and user data across multiple reboots.
 Typically, a standard Live USB allows you to boot into a Linux environment from the USB drive, but any changes made during the session are not saved once you shut down or reboot the system.

-In contrast, a Linux Live Persistent USB includes a persistent storage feature that enables you to save data, settings, and installed applications on the USB drive itself.
+In contrast, a Linux Live persistent USB includes a persistent file storage feature that enables you to save data, settings, and installed applications on the USB drive itself.
 This is achieved by creating a separate partition on the USB drive where the changes are stored.
 As a result, you can carry your personalized Linux environment with you on a USB stick and use it on different computers without losing your modifications.

 The process of creating a Persistent Live Linux USB involves configuring the USB drive to recognize and use the persistent storage space.
 The exact steps can vary depending on the Linux distribution you are using.
 Some popular distributions that support persistence include Arch, Fedora, Ubuntu and Debian based distributions such as KALI Linux.